 ● Securely boot digitally signed Cisco IOS® Software images

-The Cisco Catalyst 2960-X and 2960-XR help secure networks and provide secure access through the following primary feature categories:
+The Cisco Catalyst 2960-X, 2960-XR, 2960-CX and 3560-CX Series Switches help secure networks and provide secure access through the following primary feature categories:

-● IPv6 First Hop Security: IPv6 raises a number of FHS concerns that were not present in IPv4.
+● IPv6 FHS: IPv6 FHS raises a number of FHS concerns that were not present in IPv4.
 Those concerns stem from the protocol’s unique manner in which it performs router and neighbor discovery, address assignment, and address resolution using Neighbor Discovery Protocol (NDP).
-These mechanisms could allow an attacker to deploy attacks such as traffic interception, DoS, or man-in-the-middle.
+These mechanisms can allow an attacker to deploy attacks such as traffic interception, DoS, or man in the middle.

-● Device profiling: Trends such as BYOD require customers to have visibility into the various types of devices accessing the network and being able to administer access control, segmentation policies, and QoS policies based on the type of device connected.
-Cisco Catalyst switches have built-in device profiling capabilities to identify the type of device connected and apply policies based on device type.
+● Device profiling: Trends such as bring-your-own-device (BYOD) programs require customers to have visibility into the various types of devices accessing the network and to be able to administer access control, segmentation policies, and quality-of-service (QoS) policies based on the type of device connected.
+Cisco Catalyst switches have built-in device-profiling capabilities to identify the type of device connected and apply policies based on device type.

-● Cisco TrustSec: Cisco TrustSec® enables role-based policy definitions in a centralized policy engine (ISE) and the distributed enforcement of those policies in the network infrastructure independent of network architecture.
-This provides for ability to define granular policies based on user role, device, location, posture, and so on while making policy definition and change management operationally efficient.
+● Cisco TrustSec: Cisco TrustSec® technology enables role-based policy definitions in a centralized policy engine (Cisco ISE) and the distributed enforcement of those policies in the network infrastructure independent of network architecture.
+This provides for the ability to define granular policies based on user role, device, location, posture, and so on while making policy definition and change management operationally efficient.

-● Hardware capability to encrypt traffic using 802.1AE-based MACsec* (hardware capable at FCS, software support on roadmap).
+● Encrypting traffic: Hardware capability to encrypt traffic using IEEE 802.1AE-based MACsec on the Cisco Catalyst 3560-CX Series Switches.

 IPv4 First Hop Security

-IPv4 First Hop Security, also known as CISF, delivers powerful, easy-to-use tools to effectively prevent the most common and potentially damaging Layer 2 security threats.
-CISF includes the following:
+IPv4 FHS, also known as Cisco ISF, delivers powerful, easy-to-use tools to effectively prevent the most common and potentially damaging Layer 2 security threats.
+Cisco ISF includes the following:

-● DHCP Snooping: Prevents DHCP server spoofing and “man-in-the-middle” attacks with the access switch acting much like a small security firewall between users and the legitimate DHCP server.
+● DHCP Snooping: Prevents Dynamic Host Configuration Protocol (DHCP) server spoofing and man-in-the-middle attacks with the access switch acting much like a small security firewall between users and the legitimate DHCP server.
 Network attackers can no longer assign themselves as the default gateway or reroute and monitor traffic flow between the two endpoints.

-● Dynamic ARP Inspection: Prevents ARP spoofing by helping ensure that the access switch relays only “valid” ARP requests and responses.
+● Dynamic ARP Inspection: Prevents Address Resolution Protocol (ARP) spoofing by helping to ensure that the access switch relays only valid ARP requests and responses.
 This capability prevents malicious hosts from invisibly eavesdropping on the conversation between the two endpoints to glean passwords or data or to listen to IP phone conversations.

 ● IP Source Guard: Prevents IP host spoofing from attackers and Internet worms assuming a valid user’s IP address.
 IP Source Guard permits forwarding of only packets with valid source addresses.